arthurloi/aws-rest-api/README.md

 ### '/manage'

-GET Request to receive the list of instances of the client.
+GET Request to start or stop an instance with its ID.

 Take as query parameters :\
 'region' : region of your AWS account.\